-The eagle and the dragon, the heraldic symbols of Pope Paul V competed for space in the pope's formal coat of arms, but were an excellent subject for decorative purposes; they were used as an allegory of the pope in Fontana dell'Aquilone and in many other fountains built by this pope, including Acqua Paola, the largest one.
+The eagle and the dragon, the heraldic symbols of Pope Paul V competed for space in the formal coats of arms, but were an excellent subject for decorative purposes; they were used as an allegory of the Pope in Fontana dell'Aquilone and in many other fountains built by this Pope, including Acqua Paola, the largest one.
 Because the Borghese continued to play an important role in Rome after the Pope's death their eagles and dragons can be seen in many parts of the city (see a page dedicated to them).

 Bernini captured the favour of Pope Innocent X by designing the main fountain of Piazza Navona;